Royal Canadian Armoured Corps: Pre-1940

 Canadian-manufactured Ram tanks during the Second World War.
 These AFVs were used primarily for training and did not see action as battle tanks, though a large number were converted into armoured personnel carriers, flamethrower carriers and armoured observation posts.

 Originally formed as the Canadian Cavalry Corps in 1910, Canada's first tank units were not raised until late in 1918.
 Initially these units were considered to be part of the Machine Gun Corps and the 1st Canadian Tank Battalion, 2nd Canadian Tank Battalion and the 3^{e} Bataillon de chars d'assaut were all too late to join the fighting in the First World War.
 However, the 1st Canadian Tank Battalion was still training in Mark V tanks in the U.K. when the Canadian Tank Corps was finally authorized two days after the armistice.
-It seems like tanks were forgotten by the Cavalry after the war.
-Although, in the 1930s there were some small attempts at mechanization with motorcycles, experimental armoured cars and the purchase of a few tracked Carden-Loyd machine gun carriers for training.
-However, the first tanks since the First World War did not arrive until a few machine gun armed Vickers Mark VI light tanks appeared just one year before Canada went to war with Germany again.
+It seems like tanks were forgotten by the cavalry after the war.
+Although, in the 1930s there were some small attempts at mechanization with motorcycles, experimental armoured cars and the purchase of a few tracked Carden Loyd machine gun carriers for training.
+However, the first tanks since the First World War did not arrive until a few machine gun–armed Vickers Mk VI light tanks appeared just one year before Canada went to war with Germany again.